ShadowBlip/InputPlumber/README.md

   - mouse
   - keyboard

-# The ID of a device capability mapping in the 'capability_maps' folder
+# The ID of a device capability mapping in the 'capability_maps' folder (optional)
 capability_map_id: oxp1
 ```